 If you are prone to acne, however, you may have to rethink your relationship with chocolate.
 Even one small bar, eaten on one occasion, could well set the scene for a nice outbreak of spots.

 You probably know from personal experience whether or not eating the white, milk or dark stuff affects your level of whiteheads, blackheads or pimples.
-Answer the poll below – does eating chocolate make your acne worse?
+Does eating chocolate make your acne worse?

 Click here to read more about the link between diet and acne.